 You’d be forgiven for thinking that falls are a part of ageing- something that ‘just happens’ as you get older.
-There are lots of simple things that you can do to help you stay steady on your feet.
+Most people do.
+But, whilst there are many reasons that make falls more likely as we age, there are also many different things we can do to prevent them.

 Download Strength and balance exercises for healthy ageing (PDF 699KB)